nanysylviane/Data-Journalism-and-D3/README.md

 ## Background

-Our task is to analyze the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.
+Our task is to analyze the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand the findings.

 The data set : [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml]

-The current data set incldes data on rates of income, obesity, poverty, etc. by state.
+The current data set includes data on rates of income, obesity, poverty, etc. by State.
 MOE stands for "margin of error."
 ### Our Task

 # Level 1: D3 Dabbler